Elizabeth Sherwood-Randall: Department of Energy

-Developing Human Capital in Public Service
+Workforce development

 During her tenure as Deputy Secretary of Energy, Sherwood-Randall emphasized recruiting and strengthening a more diverse workforce at the Department of Energy.
 She worked with minority-serving colleges and institutions to convey opportunities for their students within the Department and offered professional and career-based training for those students.
 She frequently encouraged and mentored young people to consider pathways to public service.
 In concert with her work on diversity, equity, and inclusion in the Federal workforce, Sherwood-Randall became a staunch advocate for appropriate protections for the Federal workforce, including for whistleblowers.
 In 2017, she decried the growing tendency to vilify civil servants and target them based on ideology and in 2020 she advocated for strengthened protections for whistleblowers.

 Biden administration

-Preventing, Preparing for and Responding to Homeland Disasters
+Disaster preparedness

 As the Homeland Security Advisor, Sherwood-Randall coordinated Federal support to State and local leaders, NGOs, and the private sector to prevent, prepare for and respond effectively to disasters, whether natural or manmade.
+As part of the transition to the second Trump administration, she chaired a January 2025 tabletop exercise with incoming and outgoing Cabinet members and other senior leaders.
+Open-source reporting suggests that the exercise focused on management of potential homeland security threats, including terror attacks and avian flu among other challenges.

-Building Resilient Infrastructure
+Infrastructure

 Early in the Biden Administration, Sherwood-Randall noted that these events would require an effort to strengthen and harden critical infrastructure to create better resiliency for the future.
 Sherwood-Randall spearheaded initiatives to harden critical Infrastructure and build resilience to the full spectrum (natural, physical, and/or cyber) of threats.
 In response to the Colonial Pipeline ransomware attack, Sherwood-Randall discussed the Federal interagency response and coordination with both states and private sector entities impacted by the pipeline shutdown.
-In September 2022, she opened the first meeting of the President’s National Infrastructure Advisory Council.
+In September 2022, she opened the first meeting of the President's National Infrastructure Advisory Council.